HandMasterStudio/penguin/README.md

 # Penguin
 ## Open-Source Game Made With C++ And Opengl

 This is a fun project/game I made for learning and enjoyment.
-Please give the donations i need money for living..
+I need donations:).....

 # Library
 * c++